Web Data Source Introduction

 1. GetCapabilities, returns service metadata (ServiceMetadata), i.e., service capabilities and information content.

-3. GetFeatureInfo, returns feature information (FeatureInfo) displayed on the tile map, which is an optional operation.
+3. GetFeatureInfo, returns feature information displayed on the tile map (FeatureInfo); this is an optional operation.

 • TMS

-TMS (Tile Map Service): A tiled map service that complies with the TMS specification specified by OGC, allowing on-demand access to map tiles and supporting modification.
+TMS (Tile Map Service) complies with the TMS specification established by OGC, allowing on-demand access to map tiles and supporting modification.

 TMS stores pre-cut tiles on the server, offering higher service performance and faster access.
-However, it is not possible to perform operations on the pre-cut tiles.
+However, operations cannot be performed on the pre-cut tiles.

-For more information about OGC services, please refer to: OGC (Open Geospatial Consortium) related specifications, http://www.opengeospatial.org.
+For more information about OGC services, please refer to the relevant specifications of OGC (Open Geospatial Consortium) at http://www.opengeospatial.org.

 REST (Representational State Transfer) is a software architectural style proposed by Dr. Roy Fielding in 2000.
-Web services adopting the REST architectural style are more concise and easier to use compared to complex SOAP services.
-SuperMap's REST services specifically provide GIS services with a REST style for GIS users.
+Web services using the REST architecture style are simpler and easier to use compared to complex SOAP services.
+SuperMap's REST service provides GIS users with a RESTful GIS service.

-REST emphasizes viewing the entire network from the perspective of resources.
-An architecture based on REST is a Resource-Oriented Architecture (ROA).
-Resources can be specific data or services that can implement certain functionalities.
-Client applications use a URI (Uniform Resource Identifier) for unique identification.
-Client applications obtain representations of resources through URIs.
-Obtaining these representations causes the state of the client application system to change, i.e., a representational state transfer.
+REST emphasizes observing the entire network from a resource perspective.
+REST-based architecture is a resource-oriented architecture (ROA).
+Resources can be specific data or services that implement certain functions.
+Client applications uniquely identify resources through URIs (Uniform Resource Identifiers).
+Client applications obtain representations of resources through URIs, and obtaining these representations causes the client application system to change its state, i.e., representational state transfer.

-REST typically uses existing widely popular protocols and standards such as HTTP, URI, XML, and HTML.
+REST typically uses existing widespread protocols and standards such as HTTP, URI, XML, and HTML.
 SuperMap UGC REST services have the following characteristics:

 1. Each resource provided by the server is uniquely identified by a URI, but a resource can be identified by multiple URIs.

-2. REST services use standard HTTP protocol methods, including: GET, POST, PUT, DELETE, etc., corresponding to four operations on resources: retrieve, create, modify, and delete, etc.
+2. REST services use standard HTTP methods, including GET, POST, PUT, DELETE, etc., corresponding to four operations on resources: retrieve, create, modify, and delete.

-3. Provides multiple format representations of resources, such as xml, json, html, etc.
+3. Resources are provided in multiple formats, such as xml, json, html, etc.

 4. All information required by the REST service to process resource requests is contained within the request.

-SuperMap iServer REST Map Service Address Filling Instructions
+SuperMap iServer REST Map Service Address Entry Instructions

-The template for filling in the SuperMap iServer REST Map Service address in SuperMap iDesktopX is: http://{server address}:{port}/iserver/services/{map service name}/rest/maps/{map name}.
-The parameter description is as follows:
+The template for entering the SuperMap iServer REST Map Service address in SuperMap iDesktopX is: http://{server address}:{port}/iserver/services/{map service name}/rest/maps/{map name}.
+Parameter descriptions are as follows:

-{map service name} Yes Specifies the name set when publishing the service. map-China100
+{map service name} Yes Specify the name set when publishing the service. map-China100

-{map name} Yes Specifies the specific map name within the service.
+{map name} Yes Specify the specific map name in the service.
 China

 Example: http://172.16.120.35:8090/iserver/services/map-China100/rest/maps/China.

-SuperMap iServer REST Image Service Address Filling Instructions
+SuperMap iServer REST Image Service Address Entry Instructions

-SuperMap iDesktopX only supports the iServer image service tile resource request URL.
-For details, see the /collections/{collectionId}/tile interface definition in the Image Service Resource OpenAPI.
+SuperMap iDesktopX only supports the tile resource request URL of the iServer image service.
+For details, refer to the /collections/{collectionId}/tile interface definition in the Image Service Resource OpenAPI.

-{server address}:{port} Basic Yes Specifies the iServer server IP address or domain name, and the corresponding port.
+{server address}:{port} Basic Yes Specify the IP address or domain name of the iServer server and the corresponding port.

-{image service name} Yes Specifies the name set when publishing the service. imageservice-imageservicetest
+{Image service name} Yes Specify the name set when publishing the service. imageservice-imageservicetest

-{Image collection ID} Yes Unique resource identifier for the image collection. imagedata
+{Image collection ID} Yes Unique resource identifier of the image collection. imagedata

-Specifies the returned tile image format.
-Supports *.png, *.jpg, *.webp.
+Specify the format of the returned tile image.
+Supports three formats: *.png, *.jpg, *.webp.

 If not specified, the tile format returned by the image service tileinfo interface (server-side configuration) is used.